HRNYC-Taiyaki/reviews-service/README.md

 └── name
 ```

-Though the way the data was given to me was formatted Looking at the way this data was used on the front-end, whenever a user visited a product's page, all of that products review data was needed.
-All reviews needed to be accessable to render and all the review's meta-data was needed to show overall ratings.
-Thus, it made the most sense to me to organize the data similarly, using a noSQL database with
+The original format of that data was more oritented towards a SQL database, with separate tables using foreign keys to reference data in other tables.
+Looking at the way this data was actually used on the front-end, however, all reviews for a given product needed to be accessable to calculate meta-data on that product's page and the format of the data that the front-end was expecting was very similar to what I imagined a noSQL schema to look like for the data given.
+For this reason, I decided to use a noSQL database, MongoDB specifically, and to put the data through a somewhat extensive transformation process.

+Because of the sheer size of the data (with each CSV having millions of entries), I imported the CSVs in their original state into MongoDB and utilized the Mongo Aggregation Pipeline to transform the data from there.
+Some of the commands for the transformation process can be found in the [dataTransformation folder](https://github.com/HRNYC-Taiyaki/reviews-service/blob/main/dataTransformation/mongoAggregation.js).
+The final shape of each "review" can be seen below, with an index created for the "product_id" key so each product's reviews could all be gathered quickly and efficiently.

 ```
 review